-- 3. I will recognize and abide by the authority of my coach at all times.
+- I will recognize and abide by the authority of my coach at all times.
 If I have concerns, I will commit to positively communicate with my coach directly outside of practice times and game days. - 4.
 I will care for the equipment that is issued to me.
-I will be responsible for using it appropriately (game equipment should only be used for games), and I will agree to replace items that are lost or broken while within my care.
-I promise to care for the athletic facility that I am privileged to use, including but not limited to: - a.
-The CCS home gym, soccer field, and cross-country course - b.
-CCS home locker rooms and restrooms - c.
-Any facilities CCS is privileged to rent / reserve for athletic training or competition - d.
-All facilities of opposing teams - 5.
+I will be responsible to use it appropriately (game equipment only for games), and I will agree to replace items that are lost or broken while within my care.
+I promise to care for the athletic facility that I am privileged to use. - 5.
 I promise to treat my teammates, opponents, coaches and officials with respect.
 After one warning I may be dismissed from the team. - 6.
 I am responsible for attending all practices and games.
-If I miss more than 4 unexcused practices, I may be in jeopardy of being dismissed from the team. - All student-athletes must have a completed physical and concussion form on file with CCS to compete on a team.
-Physical forms are valid for 18 months.
-Concussion forms must be completed annually.
+If I miss more than 4 unexcused practices, I may be in jeopardy of being dismissed from the team.